subconsciousnetwork/noosphere/design/principles.md

 - Change history, like a lightweight Git
 - Security, through self-sovereign public key-based authorization ([UCAN](https://ucan.xyz/))

-The result is a hypertext protocol for user-owned data that is open-ended like http, versioned like git, and decentralized through content addressing.
+The result is a hypertext protocol for user-owned data that is general-purpose like http, versioned like git, and decentralized through p2p content addressing.
 Sort of like a worldwide wiki that any app can use as a backend.

 More background:
 - [Noosphere announcement](https://subconscious.substack.com/p/noosphere-a-protocol-for-thought)